praneeth365/DSA_MINI_PROJECT/README.md

 Description of Use Assignment Function (implemented in main):
 1. For this we have to store the argument in this command in a string.
-2. Then when argument is null then we call other functions by passing the previously saved string as argument.
+2. when argument is null then we call other functions by passing the previously saved string as argument.
 3. To this we have to modify the main function .